Average Reading Time: 5 minutes and 45 seconds

-After 28 years of practice, it still amazes me how many people are taking digestive enzymes.
-We are told by an arsenal of pundits that the ability to make enzymes decreases with age, and that we all must take digestive enzymes in order to digest our food properly.
+After more than 30 years of practice, it still amazes me how many people are taking digestive enzymes.
+We have been told by an arsenal of pundits that the ability to make enzymes decreases with age, and that we all must take digestive enzymes in order to digest our food properly.
+The reality is that we make plenty of digestive enzymes, but as we age, the channels they use to reach our digestive tract can become over-crowded and difficult to navigate.
+(1,2) So instead of throwing in the towel, let’s clean out the ducts and restore normal digestive enzyme and bile flow instead of becoming dependent on digestive enzymes.

-I am a firm believer that we can all have the digestive strength of an 18 year old, even as we age, without the help of pills or powders.
+I am a firm believer that most of us can have the digestive strength of an 18-year-old, even as we age, without the help of pills or powders.

-If you are dependent on enzymes for digestion, please join me as I share with you some digestive reset strategies.
+If you are taking enzymes for digestion, please join me as I share with you some digestive reset insights and strategies.

 A few years ago, I was honored to lecture with one of the most brilliant natural medicine doctors of our time, Bernard Jensen.
 He was in his nineties and, after writing 50 books, developing Iridology and numerous colon cleansing therapies, I was shocked to find out that he was taking 17 digestive enzymes with every meal.